Sunday, September 26, 2021

 Courage & Resilience… The fact that proteas have existed for so long, thrive in extreme geographical areas and can endure harsh weather conditions - even wildfires, makes them the perfect symbol for strength, resilience and courage.

-Transformation & Change… Proteas often represent change, transformation and hope, since the plant gracefully restores itself after severe wildfires.
+Transformation & Change… Proteas often represent change, transformation and hope, since the plant amiably restores itself after severe wildfires.

 Beauty and Individuality… This family also represents beauty, which is fitting for their exotic and unique appearance.
 When placed next to other beautiful flowers, proteas will stand out in any arrangement.
 The flower’s unique appearance is often perceived as a symbol of distinctive beauty, individuality and courage to stay true to oneself.